Wonderful Places in Iran to Visit

-Here we will introduce you to some of the wonderful places in Iran.
+Here we will introduce you to some of the wonderful places in Iran to visit.

 The country has 21 UNESCO world heritage sites and an infinite number of natural beauties which made it difficult for us to choose a few for this page.

 Here are our suggestions:

 The world mostly knows Iran by Persepolis and Pasargadae, both are UNESCO world heritages.
 Persepolis was built by Darius I the king of kings as the ceremonial capital of the Achaemenid Empire in 518 B.C.
 The gorgeous reliefs and impressive gateways and columns will give you a sense of how grand this empire was.
 Persepolis originally named Parsa has located 62km from Shiraz.

 Pasargadae city was established by Cyrus the Great and then became his resting place.
 Pasargadae, a UNESCO heritage site, was the capital of an empire with a great multicultural nation in the world.
 The lonely mausoleum of Cyrus is sitting on top of six stone tiers in the Morghab plain 50 km north of Persepolis.

 Do you know where the hottest place on Earth is?
 Let me save you a search on the web, it is the Lut Desert in Iran.
 Lut is famous for its Kaluts as well.
 Kaluts are tall structures made up of sand that have been shaped throughout long centuries because of erosion.
 These structures make a picturesque and mysterious view of the desert.

 There is a city in central Iran that is known as the magnificent oasis of the desert.
 The beautiful Yazd with its adobe houses is a forest of wind towers.
 Wind towers capture the wind and direct it into the building for natural ventilation.
 The wind towers keep the houses cool on the hottest days of the year.